mosaicml/examples/examples/benchmarks/bert/README.md

 # This will run GLUE fine-tuning evaluation on your HuggingFace BERT
 python glue.py yamls/finetuning/glue/hf-bert-base-uncased.yaml

-# This will run GLUE fine-tuning evaluation on your Mosaic BERT
+# This will run GLUE fine-tuning evaluation on your MosaicBERT
 python glue.py yamls/finetuning/glue/mosaic-bert-base-uncased.yaml
 ```